emcuttsy/monoglot-anxiety/content/blog/fehler-files-1-german-dative-plural.md

 * indicating possession of body parts, articles of clothing, prized possessions, and close relatives (ex. *<u>Den Waisenkindern</u> sind gerade die Eltern gestorben*)
 * with adjectives, especially adjectives with *zu* or *genug* (ex. *Diese Uhren sind <u>den Kunden</u> zu teuer.*)

 I won't go into these here now, since I plan on coming back to the dative case later and breaking each of these down in more detail in regular posts.

----

-I hope this first Fehler Files post was useful for you.
-Let me know what you think in the comments, and don't forget your dative plurals!
+Anyhow, let me know what you think in the comments, and don't forget your dative plurals!